• Skip to primary navigation

 This is a yeasted recipe, with a sweet bread base and the rhubarb and crumble topping.
 Streusel is just sugar, fat, and flour mixed into a crumbly blend, the same thing you’d use to top a rhubarb crisp.
 In this case it’s coconut sugar, coconut oil, and spelt flour.
 No oats are used.

 It’s best the day it’s baked, but still good a day or two later.
 The topping softens a bit as it sits because of the liquid in the rhubarb, but it’s not bad.
 Serve it with coconut whipped cream or yogurt, or enjoy it plain.
+If you’re looking for a recipe that doesn’t use yeast, try this vegan lemon rhubarb cake instead.

 Ingredients

-• Non-Dairy Milk: I always use oat milk.
+- Non-dairy milk: I always use oat milk.
 With homemade milk, make sure not to boil, as it has a tendency to thicken.

 Step by Step